-MCL 418.205 provides for the agency director to make rules to carry out the provisions of the Worker's Disability Compensation Act of 1969 (MCL 418.101 to 418.941).
+MCL 418.205 provides for the agency director to make rules to carry out the provisions of the Workers' Disability Compensation Act (MCL 418.101 et sec).

 B. If these rules exceed a federal standard, please identify the federal standard or citation, describe why it is necessary that the proposed rules exceed the federal standard or law, and specify the costs and benefits arising out of the deviation.